CristinaMendes/BookClub_V2/README.md

 # Data Engineering Project

 The goal of the Data Engineering project is to collect and organize data.
+This project scrapes book data from a website and stores it in a MySQL database.

 ## Context